 The Company's immediate parent undertaking is Canada Square Investments Limited, incorporated in England and Wales.
-The audited financial statements of the immediate parent are available to the public annually and may be obtained from its registered office at Citigroup Centre, Canada Square, Canary Wharf, London E14 5LB.
+The audited financial statements of the immediate parent are made available to the public annually in accordance with Companies House regulations and may be obtained from its registered office at Citigroup Centre, Canada Square, Canary Wharf, London E14 5LB, United Kingdom.

-Citigroup Inc. became its ultimate parent company and ultimate controlling party.
-Citigroup Inc. is incorporated in United States of America, and its audited consolidated financial statements are made available to the public annually in accordance with Securities and Exchange Commission regulations and may be obtained from its registered office at 1209 Orange Street, Wilmington, New Castle, DE, 19810, United States of America and www.citigroup.com/citi/corporategovernance/ar.htm.
+The Company's ultimate parent company and ultimate controlling party is Citigroup Inc., incorporated in United States of America for which the audited consolidated financial statements are made available to the public annually in accordance with Securities and Exchange Commission regulations and may be obtained from its registered office at 1209 Orange Street, Wilmington, New Castle, DE, 19810, United States of America and www.citigroup.com/citi/corporategovernance/ar.htm.